BGamerManu/snap-flatpak-installer/README.md

 # How does this tool work?
-It simply automates the installation of snap and flathub and also enables it so that it can be seen in the relevant stores of the various desktop environments.
+It simply automates the installation of Snap and Flathub and enables them so they are visible in the relevant stores of the various desktop environments.
+In the case of Flatpak, it automatically configures everything according to the official guide on the website, avoiding the need to copy and paste individual commands into the terminal.
+After the script is executed, both Snap and Flathub are also accessible directly through the software store of your Linux distribution.

 # Quick perks
 If you have not installed gnome software or kde discover, you can choose to install it using either `--gnome-software` or `--kde-discover`.
 You can also skip the automatic update of system packages by typing `--skip-update`.